ddev17/Pishoe/README.md

 # Pishoe Chatbot Solution

-Pishoe is a chatbot solution developed by a team of four students.
+Pishoe is a chatbot solution developed by PTIT student.
 It utilizes HTML, CSS, JavaScript, SASS, FastAPI, and the RASA framework to provide an interactive and conversational user experience.

 ## Table of Contents